6A31/dankmemer-farm/README.md

 **Requires:** `Discord Tokens` | `requests` module

 ## Disclaimer

+**SOME COMMANDS NOLONGER WORK.
+THE SCRIPT IS NOLONGER ABLE TO AUTO-TRANSFER MONEY FROM A ALT ACCOUNT TO ANOTHER ACCOUNT!
+ALL OTHER COMMANDS STILL WORK AND CAN BE FULLY CUSTOMIZED!**

 I don't take responsibility if you get banned from a server or if your Tokens get locked

 You can run this script with 15 accounts at once before getting rate limited.